natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Average annual precipitation
 ----------------------------

 Average Annual Precipitation may be interpolated from existing rain gage point data, and global data sets from remote sensing models to account for remote areas.
 Precipitation as snow is included.
-When considering rain gage data, make sure that they provide good coverage over the area of interest, especially if there are large changes in elevation that cause precipitation amounts to be heterogenous within the AOI.
+When considering rain gage data, make sure that they provide good coverage over the area of interest, especially if there are large changes in elevation that cause precipitation amounts to be heterogeneous within the AOI.
+Ideally, the gauges will have at least 10 years of continuous data, with no large gaps, around the same time period as the land use/land cover map used.

 If field data are not available, you can use coarse data from the freely available global data sets developed by the Climatic Research Unit (http://www.cru.uea.ac.uk) or WorldClim: http://www.worldclim.org/.

 Within the United States, the PRISM group at Oregon State University provides free precipitation data at a 30-arcsecond resolution.
 See their website at http://www.prism.oregonstate.edu/ and navigate to '800 m Normals' to download data.